 If you want to buy them, most breeders have them for sale.
 You can buy them online at sites like this

 To learn more about the white sugar glider price, check out this guide.

-There’s no difference in lifespan between the different color variations.
 All sugar gliders have the same lifespan of 10-12 years.